alphyos/CyberStart-2024/challenges/headquarters/DockingPort-L07C03.md

 ### Step by Step

-- Type “`nc -l 1337`” into the command terminal
+- Type `nc -l 1337` into the command terminal

 ![using the command](/assets/dockingport1.png)